 Field Description Sensor Name Name of the Sensor Shared Secret The shared secret key that must match with the shared secret entered in the Manager Confirm Shared Secret Confirmation of the shared secret key.
 Init channel port The port the Manager uses to exchange configuration information with the Sensor.
 Alert channel port The port on which the Manager listens for Sensor alerts.
 Packet channel port The port the Manager uses for sending the signature ID mapping information.

-6. Click Save to save changes and return to the previous page.
+- 6. Click Save to save changes and return to the previous page. - 7.
+Click Start to establish trust between the Manager and Host Intrusion Prevention.